 Animals are eukaryotic, multicellular, species belonging to the Kingdom Animalia.
-Every animal has their own unique characteristics.
+Every animal has its own unique characteristics.
 They obtain their energy either by feeding on plants or on other animals.
-There are millions of species which have been identified, few share similar characteristics while others differ.
-They are animals which are composed of several cells and numerous animals are highly portable.
+There are millions of species which have been identified, few share similar characteristics while others differ drastically.

 Classification of Animal Kingdom